-According to CPR's experience, remote learning posed several challenges to child applicants for and beneficiaries of international protection that were both general and specific in nature (e.g., lack of familiarity with technology and challenges regarding the language of children and their parents).
+According to CPR's experience, remote learning during the COVID-19 pandemic posed several challenges to child applicants for and beneficiaries of international protection that were both general and specific in nature (e.g., challenges in obtaining computers and other necessary IT materials through schools, lack of familiarity with technology and challenges regarding the language of children and their parents).
+As far as CPR is aware, ACM has developed efforts to overcome challenges in accessing IT equipment through schools for applicants for and beneficiaries of international protection as well as other migrant children.